Documentation Docs

 maxInArray

-Definition: maxInArray(questionName: expression, dataFieldName: string): number
+Definition: maxInArray(questionName: expression, dataFieldName: string, filter?: expression): number

 View Source Code